Survey Market Research

 2. Scope of the Project

-It’s important to determine beforehand the actual or potential scope of the survey.
+It’s essential to determine beforehand the actual or potential scope of the survey.
 How many people are you looking to survey?
 How many questions will you ask?
 Will the survey be done through mail, phone, or online?
 The answers to these and other important questions will determine how much work will go into the survey and the budget needed.

 3. Market Survey Duration and Timing